 The PerQdisc is designed to treat dLBP by removing the damaged nucleus tissue while the nucleus replacement implant supports the annulus fibers and nearby tissue.
 The PerQdisc surgical technique requires a small dilation into the annulus fibrosus, which facilitates access and resection of the nucleus, allowing for a focused area of attention with minimal damage to surrounding tissue.

 The PerQdisc’s innovative technology provides a patient-specific, form-fitting, custom implant, unique to each individual patient.
 (See figure 1.)

 Figure 1.
 (Click image to enlarge.)

 Spinal Fusion is a surgical procedure where two or more of the vertebrae of the spine are joined together using different combinations of implants and hardware.
 There are several varied surgical techniques, and devices that may be used to perform a spinal fusion.
-The procedure is designed to restrict movement in the involved segment in order to relieve pain by preventing abnormal motion in the degenerated disc that leads to inflammation and irritation.
-This lack of mobility has caused concern about degeneration at adjacent levels that need to make up the difference in the loss of flexibility in the spine.
+The goal is to restrict movement and ultimately relieve pain, inflammation and irritation by preventing abnormal motion in the degenerated disc.
+A controversial issue with spinal fusion is that it may result in adjacent level disease due to increased stress and motion in the segments above and below the fusion level.

 A Total Disc Replacement (TDR) is an alternative to fusion surgery.
 A TDR surgery involves removing the intervertebral disc and replacing it with an articulating device that is intended to allow for movement in the affected segment.
-The goal of motion preserving devices is to remove the affected disc while decreasing the incident of adjacent segment degeneration.
-Although a TDR is designed to preserve motion, total resection of the disc is required, the resulting movements are not fully physiological, and there are limited sizing options available.
+The goals of motion preserving devices include pain relief and a decrease in the incidence of adjacent segment degeneration.
+Although a TDR is designed to preserve motion, total removal of the disc is required, meaning that the resulting movements do not typically recreate the patient’s native physiological motion.
+Also problematic is that there are limited sizing options available.